pranshu3099/pranshu3099/README.md

 - 👋 Hi, I’m @pranshu3099
-- 👀 I’m interested in technologies such as HTML,CSS,Javascript,Reactjs,Nodejs
+- 👀 I’m interested in technologies such as HTML,CSS,Javascript,Reactjs,Nodejs, Nextjs, Typescript
-- 🌱 I’m currently learning Data Structures with c++ and Nodejs.
+- 🌱 I’m currently learning Data Structures with Nodejs.
 - 💞️ I’m looking to collaborate on Javascript and Reactjs Projects.
-- 📫 How to reach me:-Linkedin
+- 📫 How to reach me:-Linkedin,Twitter

 <!---
 pranshu3099/pranshu3099 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.